toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_healing_market.md

 ### Notes

 1. One hour per class, **NTD$470** per person, each class of up to 12 people.
 2. This class will include 15 mins about introducing yuga wine, 45 mins about the activities.
-We will offer the wine glass in class, and it is valued **NTD$250**.
+In the event that a wine glass is **broken** during your practice, we kindly charge a **NTD$250** fee.
 3. Bring to the class: Yoga mat, bottle of water, small towel.

 ## Meditations